Introduction¶

 Before going on, make sure that the new device hardware is validated and at least a trace output is available.
 It is also a good idea to run basic hardware tests like:

 This is the fastest way: VEE Port Examples are usually provided for a silicon vendor evaluation board.
-Import this VEE Port in MICROEJ SDK.
+Use this VEE Port project and adapt it to your needs.

 As the MCU, RTOS and compiler are the same, only the device-specific code needs to be changed (external RAM, external oscillator, communication interfaces).

-Refer to VEE Port configuration to learn more about it.
+Refer to VEE Port configuration documentation for SDK 6 or SDK 5 to learn more about it.

 More details on available modules can be found in the VEE Porting Guide.